-I was a little surprised by the inclusion of style sheets on that list, but they point that it’s possible that embedded code might be contained within a style sheet, or be pointed to by a style sheet.
+I was a little surprised by the inclusion of style sheets on that list, but they point that embedded code might be contained within a style sheet, or be pointed to by a style sheet.

 While there is a good amount of embedded code on web pages, the focus of the patent document is in finding malicious code that might cause some type of harm.
 The kinds of malicious code being referred to in this patent filing include the installation of dialers, spyware, or Trojan horses.

-This process might begin with a web crawling program identifying elements, such as an applet element, or an object element, or a number of others.
-It’s possible that this process of identifying malicious code would also include virtually rendering a web page in addition to simply scanning the web page for embedded code identifiers.
+This process might begin with a web crawling program identifying elements, such as an applet element, or an object element, or many others.
+This process of identifying malicious code would also include virtually rendering a web page in addition to simply scanning the web page for embedded code identifiers.

 User Interface Icons